Genez-io/genez-io.github.io/content/posts/web3_app.md

 4. Use React to develop a minimalist frontend
 5. Deploy a full stack application on genezio

-You can find the complete project on [Github](https://github.com/Genez-io/genezio-examples/tree/master/javascript/blockchain).
+You can find the complete project on {{< external-link link="https://github.com/Genez-io/genezio-examples/tree/master/javascript/blockchain" >}}Github{{< /external-link >}}
+.
 Check it out to get a feeling of how the project should look like when is complete.

-If you get stuck along the way or you have any questions, don’t hesitate to contact me on [Discord](https://discord.gg/XmpKD9ytxS) or write me an email at andreia@genez.io.
+If you get stuck along the way or you have any questions, don’t hesitate to contact me on {{< external-link link="https://discord.gg/XmpKD9ytxS" >}}Discord{{< /external-link >}}
+ or write me an email at andreia@genez.io.
 I am more than happy to help 😄

 ## **Contents**